sinaa/Solusvm-quick-migrate/README.md

 # Usage
 - On source node, enter the following command:

 `sh migrate.sh [SOURCE_VPS_IP] [TARGET_NODE_IP]`

-- For the first time you will be prompted for root password
+-- For the first time you will be prompted for root password
 - After the vps transfer completion, login to your SolusVM node
-- Meanwhile, login to SolusVM and find the VPS ID (not openvz id) of the VPS you are transferring
+- Login to SolusVM interface and find the VPS ID (not openvz id) of the VPS you are transferring
-- Enter the following command on the SolusVM node:
+- Now Login to SolusVM node and enter the following command:

 `/scripts/vm-migrate [VPSID] [NEWNODEID]`

 - If you have reached here, well done :-)

+# BUGS ?
+- Open issues on github